ymbouamboua/GnRHcell/README.md

 - publication-ready graphics

-Built for **Seurat workflows**, `GnRHcell` is optimized for exploratory and reproducible analysis of rare neuroendocrine populations.
+Built for **Seurat workflows**, `GnRHcell` is optimized for exploratory and reproducible analysis of rare GnRH neuron populations.

 ------------------------------------------------------------------------